tencentyun/intlcloud-documents/yehe_doc/Serverless/无服务器云函数/购买指南/计费示例_intl_en.md

 ### External file upload

 Suppose a function with 256 MB memory is invoked 50 times per minute through the TencentCloud API.
-It generates a 1 KB file each time and uploads the file to an external site, and its execution time per generated and uploaded file is 780 ms.
+It generates a 1 KB file each time and uploads the file to an external site, and its execution duration per generated and uploaded file is 780 ms.

 **Suppose the resource usage and number of invocations per day are as follows:**
 - Resource usage per day: (256 / 1024) * (780 / 1000) * 50 * 60 * 24 = 14,040 GBs